|B A R E L Y B A D W E B S I T E|

 As far as I know, there's nothing official about what I have to say about the game of Charades.

 However, I have thought it through enough and played enough games that I believe the rules and conventions I list will sustain a fun version of Charades.

-There certainly are regional differences in the signs and conventions, and for that matter you may, of course, choose to ignore or modify or add to anything I say.
+There certainly are regional differences in the signs and conventions, and for that matter you may, of course, choose to ignore or modify or add to anything I say at left.